-The CIBC Aeroplan Visa Infinite includes all the insurance benefits that you’d expect from a premium travel credit card, such as:
+The CIBC Aeroplan® Visa Infinite* Card includes all the insurance benefits that you’d expect from a premium travel credit card, such as:

-Flight/trip delay insurance of $500 for delays of at least 4 hours, which comes in handy if you need to replace your incidentals due to a delay†
+Flight/trip delay insurance of $500 for delays of at least four hours, which comes in handy if you need to replace your incidentals due to a delay†